alexarnoldy/k8s-arcade-games/pacman/README.md

+## Important: This uses a container image hosted in aarnoldy's dockerhub.
+It does NOT use the DOSBox game controller.

 # Pac-Man + NodeJS + MongoDB Microservices Application

 This is an example Kubernetes application that hosts an HTML5 Pac-Man game with Node.js as the web server and backend to read